evaneill/PandemiCpp/agents/README.md

 ### Heuristic Evaluation-based UCT MCTS

 Heuristics are used to evaluate the leaf states of a tree as it grows.
 Because the heuristics are human-coded estimates of state value, they are uncertain and so upper confidence bounds are kept just like in plain MCTS.
+All of these use Max Child selection policy.